Kasualix/Kasualix/README.md

 ____
 **Self Intro:**
-1. A Chinese, mod developer & translator, modpacker, and a selective blindness patient.
+1. A Chinese, mod developer & translator, modpacker, and selective blindness patient.
 2. This GitHub account is now only mainly for contributing to other projects, but you can see my own projects mainly at [MCTeamPotato](https://github.com/MCTeamPotato).
 3. My Discord: Kasualix#5415.
 4. Profile picture: my love, a dragon, [Tankofpacer](https://b23.tv/260c025).